 Starting and registering a sole proprietorship

 To register a sole proprietorship, you must choose a business name and describe the business you intend to run.
-You then need to register the business.
-If you are not sure sole proprietorship is the best option, you can read about choosing form of incorporation.
+You can find what the requirements for starting a sole proprietorship are, and how to proceed with the registration of the enterprise here.

 In order to start a sole proprietorship, you must:

 - have a Norwegian business address (the business address must be a Norwegian physical address and be stated in the format: street/road name, house number, postcode and postal town (not postbox))

 - be aged 18 or over (if you are over 15, you can register a sole proprietorship with the permission of your guardian and the County Governor (Application for the County Governor's approval (choose "Annet" once you are logged in to the form))